 5. Review of Draft Final Design Portfolio by Others (Written Critique) (two hardcopies to be submitted) Each group shall prepare a written critique of the Draft Portfolio assigned to them for review.
 This critique shall be submitted after the oral defense of the Project.
+The critique should be in the form of a written report summarizing the reviewing group's professional evaluation of the submitted draft design portfolio.
+The focus should be on providing benefit to the client by identifying deficiencies in the original design and recommendations for improvement.
 One hardcopy shall be directly provided to the design group being reviewed, and the other copy shall be submitted to the Civil Office.
+The marking rubric will be posted on Owl at the beginning of the course.